iceener/brain.overment.com/docs/Core/Knowing thyself.md

 > *Temet Nosce (ltn.
 Know Thyself)*

+Getting to know myself has become important to me.

 **A short context before we start:**
 ⚠️ Personality tests are tools.
 They don't define anything, they just point out useful parts.
 Their greatest advantage is that they encourage self-reflection and comparison of their results with reality.
 Performing the test does not give much.
 I only became effective after exploring the enclosed materials and reading books about them.